KnightJC/Jacks-Gym/README.md

 __Navigation Bar__

-- Features that are displayed in the top of the page, navigation showing the gym's name in the top left (JACK's GYM) that sits in the top left of all pages.
+- Features that are displayed at the top of the page on all three pages.
+The full responsive navigation bar includes links to the Home page, Gallery, and Sign Up page.
+This is easy to navigate as its identical on all pages.
-- The other navigation in the top right include: Home, Gallery and Sign Up which link to different sections on the website.
-- The font is made in the set colour to appear bold and obvious to the user.
-Alongside a darker background.
-- The navigation shows to the user the name of the gym and website and makes navigating around the page easy and simple.
+- The section will allow users to navigate easily from page to page across all devices without having to hit the 'back' button to revert to the previous page.

 ![navigation- header](https://github.com/KnightJC/Jacks-Gym/assets/123365090/dea8609f-d3f8-4dd1-9347-bda377bb7ad4)

-__The Header__
+__The Landing Page__

-- The header shows the name of the club in the top left as well as a background image of a person using the machine.
-The colours used (Grey and Nude/Cream) through the pages.
-This is a continuation on font through the site.
-- The header also displays a clear statement for on the right hand side for people to join the gym as well as wanting YOU to get fit, strong and healthy.
-- The layout of this section is clear to the user that its aimed to those looking to join the gym as well as get healthier and fitter during their course.
+- The landing page includes a photograph with text overlayed to the right.
+This allows users to see exactly who it's aimed towards
+- The section introduces the user to Jack's Gym with a darker background but vibrant text/ overlays to catch the attention of people visiting

 ![The Header](https://github.com/KnightJC/Jacks-Gym/assets/123365090/dbcffd59-0cc8-4e0b-9d8e-6cb4bbd36fc6)